-- 14. The term "Dutch auction" in a new stock offering refers to a situation where each potential bidder indicates the price they are willing to pay and how many shares they will buy at that price.
-The highest price that permits the company to sell all the shares it wants to sell is determined-it is the "market clearing price," and all bidders who specified that price or higher are allowed to buy their shares at the market clearing price.
+- 13. In a "Dutch auction" for new stock individual investors place bids for shares directly.
+Each potential bidder indicates the price he or she is willing to pay and how many shares he or she will purchase at that price.
+The highest price that permits the company to sell all the shares it wants to sell is determined, and this is the "market clearing price."
+All bidders who specified this price or higher are allowed to purchase their shares at the market clearing price.

 - a.
 True

 - b.
 False

-(2-5) Closely held stock
+(2-5) Closely held stock F H Answer: a EASY

-- 15. When a corporation's shares are owned by a few individuals who are associated with the firm's management, we say that the stock is closely held.
+- 14. When a corporation's shares are owned by a few individuals who are associated with the firm's management, we say that the stock is closely held.

 - a.
 True

 - b.
 False

-(2-5) Public company
+(2-5) Public company F H Answer: a EASY

-- 16. A publicly owned corporation is a company whose shares are held by the investing public, which may include other corporations as well as institutional investors.
+- 15. A publicly owned corporation is a company whose shares are held by the investing public, which may include other corporations as well as institutional investors.

 - a.
 True

 - b.
 False